AjayKarus/AjayKarus/README.md

 - 👋 Hi, I’m @AjayKarus
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PGP in Data Science from CareerEra
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me ajaykarus9@gmail.com